Section 5 – Lawley Bank

 You now reach the crossroads of Milners Lane and Station Road.
 Look to your left of marker sign (43) down Milners Lane; was the possible site of the King’s Head Public House (close to Lacy’s Garden and Powis Yard on the 1 840 Tithe Map) used by the Lawley Bank Female Society (1806) for meetings.

-The triangular shaped open space to the right of Station Road can be seen on maps dating as far back as 1804.
+The triangular-shaped open space to the right of Station Road can be seen on maps dating as far back as 1804.
 A former bull-baiting ring, this site witnessed an incident in 1944.
-Recent photo?

-On 20th June 1944, an American P47-C Thunderbolt, piloted by 2nd Lieutenant Clifford W Jensen took off from Atcham on a simulation attack exercise with two other Thunderbolts.
+On 20 June 1944, an American P47-C Thunderbolt, piloted by 2nd Lieutenant Clifford W Jensen, took off from Atcham on a simulation attack exercise with two other Thunderbolts.
 During the exercise, Jensen’s plane clipped one of the other aircraft and lost control.
-At 2.46pm the Thunderbolt crashed, exploding as it hit the ground.
-The craft narrowly avoided properties – due to the swift action of the pilot who was killed along with personnel aboard the Thunderbolt.
+At 2:46pm the Thunderbolt crashed, exploding as it hit the ground.
+The craft narrowly avoided properties due to the swift action of the pilot, who was killed along with personnel aboard the Thunderbolt.

-After an investigation was carried out by the USAF, Lieutenant Jensen was initially buried in the American Military Cemetery in Cambridge.
+After an investigation was carried out by the United States Air Force, Lieutenant Jensen was initially buried in the American Military Cemetery in Cambridge.
 However, in 1948 he was repatriated and presently lies in Golden Gate National Cemetery in San Francisco, California.
-A plaque was unveiled on the site in December 2012.
+A commemorative plaque was unveiled in Lawley Bank in December 2012.

-The footprint of the 3 modern dwellings on the “right” hand side of the “triangle” was originally the site of a scrap yard owned by the Cheshire family.
-While on the Milners Lane side, are cottages and an imposing 3 storey Victorian house.
+The footprint of the three modern dwellings on the right-hand side of the “triangle” was originally the site of a scrapyard owned by the Cheshire family.
+On the Milners Lane side there are cottages and an imposing three-storey Victorian house.